 The culminating learning experience of the MSN program includes a practicum course (3 credits, including a minimum of 60 required practice experience hours) and capstone course (3 credits, including a minimum of 60 required practice experience hours) in which students complete a project specific to the specialty track.
-A signed affiliation agreement and an approved preceptor must be in place prior to engaging in any practice experiences.
-It is the responsibility of the student to comply with agency requirements specific to physical examinations, immunizations, CRP certification, drug screening, criminal record background checks, and submit all associated documentation directly to the agency.
+For each practice experience, the student will identify a qualified preceptor and practice experience site.
+It is the responsibility of the student to comply with practice experience site requirements.
 For those MSN students wanting to pursue a DNP degree from Chatham University, they may choose to take NUR 697.
 This course is designed for those planning admission to Chatham University’s DNP program and lack the total required practice experience hours.
 A 1, 2, and 3 credit version of this course is available.

 Transfer Credits: Students may transfer up to 6 credit hours of graduate level nursing courses into the program.
 All requests for transfer credits must be made in writing prior to enrollment.
 The nursing program’s Admissions and Progression Committee will review and determine if courses taken through another higher education institution can fulfill the requirements of any courses required for the MSN program.
 If transfer courses are accepted, a revised schedule planner will be developed and sent to the student outlining the courses still necessary to complete at Chatham University for degree completion.